Villiger at St Josephs University

 SPEAKER POINTS:

 26: Is struggling to function efficiently within the round.
-Either lacking speaking skills or analytical skills.
 May have made a large error.

 I have experience in PF debate of all levels (as a debater myself) so feel free to speak at a speed that is faster than what you would normally do for parent judges.
 Slight caveat, while I do flow this isn’t an excuse to speak so fast you need to take 5 quick breaths in 25 seconds nor is it an excuse to believe that I will flow your arguments for you.
 I understand the need to collapse arguments and evidence but if you do, at least make reference to that the fact you stated that evidence (either in Summary or Final Focus).
 Overall, I value strong Rebuttals and 2nd Cross Fires more than anything else.
+9/10 debates I judge are won or lost between the Rebuttal and the Summary.
 Usually I weigh on clashing impacts that still remain at the end of the debate.

 NSU '22